eclipse-che/che-operator/olm/README.md

 But local installation minikube required 'sudo'.

 ### 12. Test script arguments

 There are some often used test script arguments:
  - `platform` - 'openshift' or 'kubernetes'
- - `channel` - installation Olm channel: 'nightly' or 'stable'
+ - `channel` - installation OLM channel: 'nightly' or 'stable'
- - `namespace` - kubernetes namespace to deploy che-operator, for example 'che'
+ - `namespace` - Kubernetes namespace to deploy che-operator, for example 'che'
- - `optional-source-install` - installation method: 'Marketplace'(deprecated olm feature) or 'catalog'.
+ - `optional-source-install` - installation method: 'Marketplace'(deprecated OLM feature) or 'catalog'.
 By default will be used 'Marketplace'.